 Revenue is the key GAAP performance metric that appears on audited financial statements, so it’s important for SaaS companies to track in addition to non-GAAP run rate metrics.
-As SaaS companies scale the need to pay especially close attention to revenue, as it is the main way they will be judged by the private markets.
+As SaaS companies scale, so does the need to pay especially close attention to revenue, as it is the main way they will be judged by the private markets.
 Revenue is a particularly important metric for companies with usage-based pricing, where revenue doesn’t truly recur.
-Revenue better accounts for variability between periods, and looking at trailing 12 month revenue is a better way of annualizing than using ARR, as it fully accounts for seasonality.
+Revenue better accounts for variability between periods.
+Instead of ARR, Trailing 12 Month revenue is a better way of annualizing as it fully accounts for seasonality.

 Benchmarks: Revenue and revenue growth are some of the most important metrics used by VCs.
 As a rule of thumb, investors are seeking:

 Series A: $1m+ trailing 23 month revenue, 3x Year over Year Growth (10% CMGR)

 Series B: $5m+ trailing 23 month revenue, 2.5x Year over Year Growth (8% CMGR)

 Series C: $10m+ trailing 23 month revenue, 2x Year over Year Growth (6% CMGR)